 Located at one of the first entrances of Luray Caverns (historically… however, it’s now the exit of the tour), these “fried eggs” were formed by a stalactite dripping and creating the beginning of a stalagmite.
 During their formation, early cave explorers would rub the eggs for good luck, ultimately stunting their growth.
 Human oils in our hands stop the processes that allow the crystals to form.

-Today, visitors are encouraged not to touch the Fried Eggs, but they definitely make for a sight to see!
+Today, visitors are encouraged not to touch the Fried Eggs, but they definitely make for a sight to see… and some great pictures to capture!

 Any Gluten-Free and Dairy-Free Restaurant Suggestions for Those (Like Me!)?